Essential doctrine

 Note from the Elders:

-Below are eight categories we believe to be distinctive about our church.
+Below are categories we believe to be distinctive about our church.
 They are not meant to be an indictment of other churches, but to help you understand more about us as a church which you are seeking to join.

 As with the Essential Doctrines, these are categories with which teachers, guest preachers, small group leaders, ministry leaders, etc. in our church must agree.
 We are not demanding full agreement with these distinctives from every member, but we are asking for members to not obstinately advocate for viewpoints contrary to these distinctives.